Zero-point energy: Redefining the zero of energy

 without affecting any physical predictions of the theory.
 The new Hamiltonian is said to be normally ordered (or Wick ordered) and is denoted by a double-dot symbol.
 The normally ordered Hamiltonian is denoted :H_{F}, i.e.:

 In other words, within the normal ordering symbol we can commute a and a^{†}.
 Since zero-point energy is intimately connected to the non-commutativity of a and a^{†}, the normal ordering procedure eliminates any contribution from the zero-point field.
 This is especially reasonable in the case of the field Hamiltonian, since the zero-point term merely adds a constant energy which can be eliminated by a simple redefinition for the zero of energy.
 Moreover, this constant energy in the Hamiltonian obviously commutes with a and a^{†} and so cannot have any effect on the quantum dynamics described by the Heisenberg equations of motion.

 However, things are not quite that simple.
 The zero-point energy cannot be eliminated by dropping its energy from the Hamiltonian: When we do this and solve the Heisenberg equation for a field operator, we must include the vacuum field, which is the homogeneous part of the solution for the field operator.
 In fact we can show that the vacuum field is essential for the preservation of the commutators and the formal consistency of QED.
 When we calculate the field energy we obtain not only a contribution from particles and forces that may be present but also a contribution from the vacuum field itself i.e. the zero-point field energy.
 In other words, the zero-point energy reappears even though we may have deleted it from the Hamiltonian.

-The electromagnetic field in free space
+Electromagnetic field in free space

 From Maxwell's equations, the electromagnetic energy of a "free" field i.e. one with no sources, is described by:

 We introduce the "mode function" A_{0}(r) that satisfies the Helmholtz equation:

 where k = ω/c and assume it is normalized such that:

 We wish to "quantize" the electromagnetic energy of free space for a multimode field.
 The field intensity of free space should be independent of position such that |A_{0}(r)|^{2} should be independent of r for each mode of the field.
 The mode function satisfying these conditions is:

 where k · e_{k} = 0 in order to have the transversality condition ∇ · A(r,t) satisfied for the Coulomb gauge in which we are working.

 To achieve the desired normalization we pretend space is divided into cubes of volume V = L^{3} and impose on the field the periodic boundary condition: